-- a) Precautions to prevent needle sticks and body fluid exposure include: - i) Standard precautions must be followed at all times. - ii) Engineering controls must be used at all times. - iii) Work practice controls must be followed at all times. - iv) Students are never to recap needles and must discard used needles in the sharps disposal container provided in the skills lab or clinical facility. - v) When breaking ampules, students must protect their fingers by using a gauze covering or an alcohol wipe or safety cover and should break the ampule in the opposite direction of their, and others, face. - vi) Gloves are worn by students and faculty during any contact with body fluids. - vii) All students and faculty will practice proper hand washing. - viii).
-There shall be no drinking or eating in any practice area. - ix) Exposure guidelines of the clinical agency must be followed. - b) After a needle stick and/or body fluid contamination exposure, the student will: - i) Identify the client by name and location. - ii) Request the client to stay if client is an outpatient of the agency. - iii) Request another nurse or student to stay with the client, if possible. - iv) Wash the exposed area as soon as possible. - v) Report the incident to the clinical instructor immediately for determination of possible blood-borne disease exposure. - vi) If the clinical instructor cannot be found, the student should immediately inform the charge nurse. - vii) Upon exposure, the student will notify (1) the clinical instructor, (2) the Employee Health Nurse within the clinical facility (if exposure occurs outside the CSUSB nursing laboratory), (3) the D e p a r t me n t Chair / Chief Nurse Administrator (CNA) of the CSUSB Nursing Department, Program Director, and the Compliance Coordinator (4) the skills lab coordinator, as appropriate. - viii) Setting for exposure: - (1) CSUSB nursing laboratory: - (a) Student will complete the "Student/Faculty Incident Report" form. - (b) Student will report to the Student Health Center, appropriate agency, or personal physician depending upon the nature of exposure. - (2) Clinical site: - (a) Complete the appropriate form(s) and follow all procedures for that institution and the "Student/Faculty Incident Report" form.
-This might include reporting to the nearest emergency room department for examination and treatment before leaving the clinical site. - (3) Any incident occurring in the Skills, or during on and off campus clinical times must be reported to the faculty, Compliance Coordinator, Department Chair / Chief Nurse Administrator, Program Director, and Skills lab coordinator (as appropriate) within 24 hours. - (4) Incident Report must be submitted to CNA or Program Director within 24 hours of the incident. - ix) Follow-up care may include sero-screening, HIV testing, Hepatitis B vaccine administration and postexposure immuno-prophylaxis (immune globulin).
+Precautions to prevent needle sticks and body fluid exposure include:

+- 1. Standard precautions must be followed at all times. - 2.
+Engineering controls must be used at all times. - 3.
+Work practice controls must be followed at all times. - 4.Students are never to recap needles and must discard used needles in the sharps disposal container provided in the skills lab or clinical facility.

+- 5. When breaking ampules, students must protect their fingers by using a gauze covering, or an alcohol wipe, or safety cover and should break the ampule in the opposite direction of their and other's faces. - 6.
+Gloves are work by students and faculty during any contact with body fluids. - 7.
+All students and faculty will practice proper hand washing. - 8.
+There shall be no drinking or eating in any practice area. - 9.
+Exposure guidelines of the clinical agency must be followed.

+After a needle stick and/or body fluid contamination exposure, the student will:

+- 1. Identify the client by name and location. - 2.
+Request the client to stay if client is an outpatient of the agency. - 3.
+Request another nurse or student to stay with the client if possible. - 4.
+Wash the exposed area as soon as possible. - 5.
+Report the incident to the clinical instructor immediately for determination of possible blood-borne disease exposure. - 6.If the clinical instructor cannot be found, the student should immediately inform the charge nurse. - 7.
+Upon exposure, the student will notify the following persons in the following order: the clinical instructor, the Employee Health Nurse within the clinical facility (if the exposure occurs outside the CSUSB nursing laboratory), the Department Chair/Chief Nurse Administrator (CNA) of the CSUSB Nursing Department, the Program Director, the Compliance Coordinator, and the skills lab coordinator, as appropriate. - 8.Any incident occurring in the Skills, or during on and off campus clinical times must be reported to the faculty, Compliance Coordinator, Department Chair/Chief Nurse Administrator, Program Director, and Skills lab coordinator (as appropriate) within 24 hours. - 9.
+Incident report must be submitted to CNA or Program Director within 24 hours of the incident. - 10.Follow-up care may include sero-screening, HIV testing, Hepatitis B vaccine administration and post-exposure immuno-prophylaxis (immune globulin).
+Costs for immediate and follow up care are the responsibility of the student.